JohnLemon1998/IFN680_Sokoban-Puzzle-Solver/README.md

 # Automated Sokoban Solver

 An automated Sokoban puzzle solver built in Python, designed to find solutions for complex Sokoban levels using advanced search algorithms.
-This project leverages algorithms such as Breadth-First Search (BFS), Greedy Search, and A* Search to efficiently navigate through puzzle layouts and find the optimal path to victory.
+This project leverages algorithms such as Breadth-First Search (BFS), Depth-First Search (DFS), Greedy Search, and A* Search to efficiently navigate through puzzle layouts and find the optimal path to victory.

 ## Table of Contents